 Your journey takes you to many interesting and vibrant locations including an opera hall, a cruise ship and eventually the White House itself (no points for guessing who your target is on that level!).
 The real jaw-dropping moment comes when seeing the Mardi Gras level which teams with a bustling crowd consisting of hundreds of different NPCs; the level of detail in this area is stunning and for me it ranks as one of the spectacles from that year in video gaming.

 If I revisited my list of most disappointing games right now I can tell you for a fact that the more recent Hitman: Absolution would be on there without question (its omission is certainly an oversight on my part).

 Following the modern trend of integrating a narrative where one is not needed, Hitman: Absolution outright destroys what made a game like Blood Money so great in the first place.
-The game’s story is a quagmire of cliches, the levels focus way too much on indiscriminate murder and the storyline constantly relies on racy characters, excessive profanity and sexist tropes.
+The game’s story is a quagmire of sexist tropes, the levels focus way too much on indiscriminate murder, and the storyline relies on racy characters and excessive profanity.
 Also, the somehow even more over-the-top depictions of violence rather ironically go against the usual satisfaction of the whole “neat kill” that Hitman games are usually known for.